ISISNeutronMuon/SScanSS-2/docs/editor.rst

 ===========
 The JSON editor is a QScintilla-based text editor that supports JSON highlighting, line numbers, copy and paste etc.
 The instrument description is validated in real-time as changes are made in the editor.
 The developer would be prompted to save if an attempt is made to close the editor without saving.
+The editor can provide autocomplete suggestions for keywords when the user is actively writing an instrument descriptor file (See :ref:`IDF <Instrument Description File (IDF)>`), as well as automatically matching braces.

 Graphic Window
 ==============